- The beginnings of fashion photography.

 Sir Cecil Beaton launched his career as one of society and fashion photographers in 1926 with a solo exhibition in London that won him an immediate contract with Vogue, where he worked for the next 30 years.

-Beaton’s fascination with glamour and high society prevailed throughout his life and, in 1937, he became court photographer to the British Royal Family.
+Beaton’s fascination with glamour and high society prevailed throughout his life and, in 1937, he became a court photographer for the British Royal Family.
 He also became a successful set and costume designer for stage and film productions, most notably My Fair Lady (1956) and Gigi (1958) for which he won three Oscars for costume and art direction.

 Be daring, be different, be impractical, be anything that will assert integrity of purpose and imaginative vision against the play-it-safers, the creatures of the commonplace, the slaves of the ordinary.